amin-not-found/celestine/README.md

 // prints 1 as 1+48 is the ASCII code for '1'
 putchar ((4 + -1) * 2) / 3 - 1 + 48;
 ```
-#### If Expression/Statement
+#### If Expression
 Conditional execution of code is possible with `if`, `else if` and `else`.
-These keywords followed by a code block can be used both as expressions and statements.
-For now all if expressions return 0 but this will change in the future.
+These keywords followed by a code block are called if expressions which always return 0 but this will change in the future.
 Example:
 ```ts
 if x % 2 == 0 {
     // Print "Even"